technicalpickles/technicalpickles.github.com/_posts/2008-01-18-gitosis-on-gentoo.markdown

     you@urworkstation $ ssh-keygen -t rsa

-You will be prompted for a location to save the key, but I will assume you choose ~/.ssh/id\_rsa.
-This will create ~/.ssh/id\_rsa and ~/.ssh/id\_rsa.pub.
-Now you want to toss id_rsa.pub up on urserver using scp.
+You will be prompted for a location to save the key, but I will assume you choose `~/.ssh/id_rsa`.
+This will create `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
+Now you want to toss `id_rsa.pub` up on urserver using scp.

     you@urworkstation $ scp ~/.ssh/id_rsa.pub root@urserver:

-After you get id\_rsa.pub there, the following command switches to the git user, and kicks off gitosis-init using your ssh public key.
+After you get `id_rsa.pub` there, the following command switches to the git user, and kicks off gitosis-init using your ssh public key.

     root@urserver #  sudo -H -u git gitosis-init < id_rsa.pub